TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 8. load the database dump into the workbench:

-     - For that go the local_repo_path where the git repo is cloned, go to the location:
+     - Go to the `local_repo_path` folder where the git repo is cloned and then go to the location:
       ```
       diaspora\wp2\t2.1\v1.0\pipeline\database_dump

       ```
      - The dump file is a zip, unzip it before importing it into MySQL workbench.
      - Go to the server option and click data import.
-Select import from self-contained file and import the database dump, see below:
+Select import from the self-contained file and import the database dump, see below: